l0keshG/scarlette-custom-exception/README.md

-# scarlette-custom-exception
+# starlette-custom-exception
-Custom exceptions in Scarlette
+Custom exceptions in Starlette